tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 A silent freight train, barreling toward me.
 So I spun, pressing my back against the door.
 The darkness beyond was absolute, thick and suffocating.
 The emergency exit sign glowed faint above me, swallowing the building in a weak neon glow.

-I saw the faint outline of a hunched beast.
+The slap of paws on tile stopped.
+And I saw the faint outline of a hunched beast.
 A panther crouched behind brush seeking out its prey.

 Breathing filled the void.
-Slow, wet and thick with.
+Slow, wet and thick with malice.
 Then, a whisper of movement, so close I felt the air shift around my face.

 I turned and bolted down the hall.
 Instinct drove me forwards, without thought or plan.
 My body simply moved on its own accord.